ritesh3280/hire-actions/README.md

 **Key Design Decisions**:

 1. **Constrained output schema**: I force JSON output with a strict schema.
-This trades flexibility for reliability—the LLM can't hallucinate new actions.
+This trades flexibility for reliabilitythe LLM can't hallucinate new actions.

 2. **Chained actions via `also_do`**: Compound commands like "Find devs and email the top one" are parsed into a primary action + chained actions.
 The executor resolves references ("top one" → actual candidate ID) after the primary action completes.